SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

    to the macro implementation,
    which expands the macro.

-1. The compiler replaces the macro call with its expanded form, and then continues with compilation.
+1. The compiler replaces the macro call with its expanded form.

+1. The compiler continues with compilation, using the expanded source code.

 ![](macro-expansion-full)